Why So Many COVID Predictions Were Wrong

 Yentel, the NLIHC president, stands by the original Aspen research, calling it “not far off base.”
 She also noted that, in the text of the report, the researchers were transparent about a large range of potential outcomes.

 However, both the Aspen Institute and NLIHC chose to make the 30-million-to-40-million figure the headline of their report and press releases.
 And that’s the figure media outlets repeated.
 Relatedly, bias may also have lurked in how the media presented research more generally.
-A 2020 study showed a significant negative slant in how the U.S. mainstream media covered the pandemic compared with English outlets outside the U.S.
+A 2020 study showed a significant negative slant in how the U.S. mainstream media covered the pandemic compared with English-language outlets outside the U.S.

 Cause No. 4: Underestimating resilience

-Note: This article originally misstated the amount of aid to small businesses contained in the CARES Act.